aasthamalik31/gitproject/README.md

 2) Bigg Boss cover page and its ott logo to give a sense of security in minds of the users.
 3) Navigaton buttons given to navigate between different webpages through interlinking.
 4) Results page to display the result.
+5) We've used HTML and CSS for programming.

 Version 2: